-As it turns out, the numbers look good and keeping the Blue Cash Preferred® definitely makes sense for me!
+As it turns out, the numbers look good and keeping the Blue Cash Preferred® Card from American Express definitely makes sense for me!
 Even 2017 is off to a decent start (though I’m still hoping to minimize what I earn at one percent).

 At the end of the day I continue to be very happy with this card, and as someone who doesn’t travel a ton its cash-back earnings mean more to me than airline miles.
 I still have plenty of other spending in my budget for strategic use with other cards, or to meet welcome offer requirements.
-So the American Express Blue Cash Preferred® will continue to be an important staple in my wallet.
+So the Blue Cash Preferred® Card from American Express will continue to be an important staple in my wallet.